yokeTH/grader-dumper/README.md

    ![Cookies Example](cookies.png)

+   - Enter your preferred name for the output directory.

    Enter these values when prompted.
 The script will store them in the `.env` file.

 6. **Output Location**:
-   - All files will be downloaded to the `data&algo` folder after the script is executed.
+   - All files will be downloaded to the folder with the name you entered after the script is executed.
+If you left that field blank, the files will be saved in the default folder, `Data Struct & Algorithm`.

 ## Notes

 - The cookies provided to this program are only valid for a short period of time.
-If you want to use the program again later, run `script.sh` and enter new cookies.
+If you want to use the program again later, try running `main.py` with `python3 main.py`.
+If it doesn’t work, update the cookies in `.env` or simply run `./script.sh` again and enter new cookies.
-- Ensure `web.html` is always the latest version downloaded from the grader site before running the script again.

 ## Windows Users

 If you’re using Windows, you’ll need to figure out how to run this program on your own :)
+Hint: read `setup.sh`